 - Matt Taibbi has taken up Thompson's mantle of manic and iconoclastic political reporting for Rolling Stone magazine, noted for such gonzo polemics as calling Goldman Sachs "a great vampire squid wrapped around the face of humanity, relentlessly jamming its blood funnel into anything that smells like money".

 - This is more likely to occur with local broadcasts.
-While the professional leagues and major media networks have agreements to broadcast big games across the US on a regular basis (e.g., ESPN has Sunday Night Baseball and Monday Night Football), most professional teams have agreements with local or regional networks to broadcast the vast majority of games that don't get on national TVnote Consequently, while nationwide telecasts have announcers who will be calling games for different teams week after week (and an announcer with such an obvious bias to one team will alienate a huge chunk of the audience, whether its fans of the other team or just casual fans), games on local broadcasts will see pretty much the same announcers for the same team being covered and will generally have fans of that particular team as their main audience (if you're going through the effort to find that team on a cable channel or radio, you're more likely to be a loyal fan of that team in general).
+While the professional leagues and major media networks have agreements to broadcast big games across the US on a regular basisnote , most professional teams have agreements with local or regional networks to broadcast the vast majority of games that don't get on national TV.note Consequently, while nationwide telecasts have announcers who will be calling games for different teams week after week (and an announcer with such an obvious bias to one team will alienate a huge chunk of the audience, whether its fans of the other team or just casual fans), games on local broadcasts will see pretty much the same announcers for the same team being covered and will generally have fans of that particular team as their main audience.
+After all, if you're going through the effort to find that team on a cable channel or radio, you're more likely to be a loyal fan of that team in general.